What Is Cervical Spondylitis?

 What are the chances of recovery in cervical spondylitis with homeopathy?

-- Excellent result: In early and mild cases of cervical spondylitis, one may find a quick and excellent result.
-The patients of younger age groups or youths respond well to homeopathic treatment.
+• Excellent result: In early and mild cases of cervical spondylitis, one may find a quick and excellent result.
+Patients of younger age groups or youths respond well to homeopathic treatment.

-- Not so good result: Very severe and very old cases may not show good results.
+• Not-so-good result: Very severe and ancient cases may not show good results.
 A few severe cases may not respond at all.

 Commonly prescribed homeopathic medicines in cervical spondylitis